By Mike Case

 Holland has since gone on to become a brigadier general of the South Atlantic Division of the U.S. Army Corps of Engineers.
 Fun fact: she was also the first female commandant of West Point.

-5. Senator Bob Dole served as a 2nd lieutenant in the 10th during World War II.
+5. Former U.S. Senate Majority Leader Bob Dole (R-Kansas) served in the 10th during World War II.

 6. USO tour veteran and NFL player Alejandro Villanueva served with the 10th Mountain Division in Afghanistan.

 7. Werner and Ruppert von Trapp (yes, from the famous von Trapp family featured in the musical, “The Sound of Music”) both served in the 10th Mountain Division.